 WHAT IS MOOT PARLIAMENT PROGRAMME?

-The Moot Parliament Programme is a year-long programme organised by the Ministry of Education, in collaboration with expert-mentor volunteeers, trainers, evaluators and law students from NUS and SMU.
-The programmes aims to educate upper secondary Gifted Education/Integrated Programme pupils on the Singapore model of democratic government and parliament as a legislative institution, and to enhance their interest in parliamentary debates and legislation through developing their awareness of the democratic parliamentary process in action.
+The Moot Parliament Programme is a year-long programme organised by the Ministry of Education, in collaboration with expert-mentor volunteers, trainers, evaluators and law students from NUS and SMU.
+The programme aims to educate upper secondary Gifted Education/Integrated Programme pupils on the Singaporean model of democratic government, and Parliament as a legislative institution.
+It also aims to enhance their interest in Parliamentary debates and legislation through building their knowledge of the democratic Parliamentary process in action.

 WHAT TO EXPECT?

-Time Period and Commitment: Students mentors must commit to a time period from October to August.
-Key events within this time period include the introductory lecture, structured mentor-mentee meetings, and the eventual debates themselves, outside of which student mentors can meet and mentor their teams at their own discretion.
+Student mentors must commit to a time period from October to August.
+Key events within this time period include the MPP Symposium, structured mentor-mentee meetings, and the eventual Parliamentary debates themselves, outside of which student mentors can meet and mentor their teams at their own discretion.